jve89/handshake/docs/VISION.md

 **The goal**: replace chaotic email threads and disconnected uploads with one clean, branded, structured request flow.

+Senders have full freedom to design handshakes with any number and combination of fields (text, file, select, email, etc.), enabling tailored intake flows.

 ---

 ## 🔭 Long-Term Opportunities